szunami/blog-1/2017-03-14-data-types.html.md

-Scripting languages such as Python and Ruby are often dynamically typed, where the type of data is stored alongside the data, while compiled languages such as C and Rust are more often statically typed, where data types are tied to points in the instruction stream, and data that doesn't match expectations causes problems to arise.
+Scripting languages such as Python and Ruby are often dynamically typed, where the type of data is stored alongside the data, while compiled languages such as C and Rust are more often statically typed, where data types are tied to points in the instruction stream, and data that doesn’t match expectations causes problems to arise.
 Both methods have pros and cons, which I do not plan to discuss here.

 Let us imagine a 32-bit integer in C. The exact value doesn’t matter, so we’ll say it is `0x12345678`.
-This could be an integer (sign doesn't matter; it's positive in both), four ASCII letters `"␒4Vx"` (the first byte, `0x12`, is the control character DC2 and does not have a true visible form), a memory address, or anything else.
-Merely by looking at the memory, we don't know, because C uses static typing and doesn't encode type information into data.
+This could be an integer (sign doesn’t matter; it’s positive in both), four ASCII letters `"␒4Vx"` (the first byte, `0x12`, is the control character DC2 and does not have a true visible form), a memory address, or anything else.
+Merely by looking at the memory, we don’t know, because C uses static typing and doesn’t encode type information into data.
 In C, types are stored in the source code and evaporate during compilation.

 ~~~c